TianlaiProject/tlpipe/INSTALL.rst

 It should also be installable directly with `pip` using the command ::

-    $ pip install [-e] git+ssh://git@github.com/TianlaiProject/tlpipe
+    $ pip install [-e] git+https://github.com/TianlaiProject/tlpipe.git

-.. note:: If you have installed ``tlpipe`` in the `develop <http://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode>`_ mode, you doesn't need to re-install the package every time after you have changed its code.
+.. note:: If you have installed ``tlpipe`` in the `develop <http://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode>`_ mode, you doesn't need to re-install the package every time after you have changed its (pure python) code.
 This is useful when you are the developer of the package or you want to do some development/contributions to the package.